Maia-Cochran/rock-paper-scissors/README.md

 ## Demo
 https://user-images.githubusercontent.com/101746747/173731700-3a6cb9fa-143d-4631-a93a-a8779a647c71.mov

-* Please note that this repository no longer aesthetically reflects the above demo (CSS altered).
+* Please note that CSS has been altered since the creation of the above demo.
 * However, the code written to provide the page's functionality, naming conventions, etc. remain the same.

 ## Possible Future Extensions